matroberts/Compiler/KleinCompiler/Readme.txt

    Tokens are retrieved one at a time with the method public Token GetNextToken()

-   The tokeniser is implemented as a series of simple finite state machines, in the StateMachine class.  ....procedural....
+   The tokeniser is implemented as a series of procedural finite state machines in the StateMachine class.

 2) Tokens all derive from a common base class, Token.
    Tokens have value equality.